-These will all work together to keep your skin moisturized and turning over cells as needed to prevent dryness and flaking.
+These will all work together to keep your skin moisturized and turn over cells as needed to prevent dryness and flaking.
 An anti-aging body cream is also a good idea, no matter how old you are.
 These contain ingredients that keep your cells turning over more rapidly.
 A cream with azelaic acid will help with the signs of aging while also helping to reduce inflammation, so it is suitable for people who have sensitive skin.

 Don’t Forget the Sunscreen

-You do not need to apply sunscreen all over your body the way you do in the summer, but be sure to use it to your face, ears, neck, hands, wrists, and any other areas that will be exposed.
+You do not need to apply sunscreen all over your body the way you do in the summer, but be sure to use it on your face, ears, neck, hands, wrists, and any other areas that will be exposed.
 You can undoubtedly get a sunburn in the winter, mainly if the sun reflects off the snow.
-Even on cloudy days without snow on the ground puts you at risk.
+Even cloudy days without snow on the ground puts you at risk.
 Be safe and consider choosing an SPF 30+ sunscreen to slater on every day you plan to leave your house.

 Protect Skin From Elements of Seasonal Weather Changes